jperkel/mymanuscript/manuscript.md

 Table: The first 26 Fibonacci numbers
 {#tbl:tbl1}

 Figures are indicated by `fig:figure-identifier`.
 For instance, a graphical representation of the data in Table @tbl:tbl1 is shown in Figure @fig:fig1.
+(Note the tooltip that appears if you hover over the preceding figure number -- it is a thumbnail of the figure itself.)

 ![The first 26 Fibonacci numbers](images/fibonacci.jpg){#fig:fig1}